couchbaselabs/sdk-rfcs/rfc/0058-error-handling.md

 ### 21 RateLimitingFailure

-* Raised when a service decides that the caller must be rate limited due to exceeding a threshold of some sort.
+* Raised when a service decides that the caller must be rate limited due to exceeding a rate threshold of some sort.
 * Note that since there are many different reasons why a request is rate limited, the error context MUST include the reason / specific type of rate limiting cause for debugging purposes.

 Since the failure itself is a very generic error, an additional Set of `RateLimitingReason` should be part of the error that allows the user - if needed - to further inspect/narrow down the cause.
 Note that it is a set, since it could contain multiple reasons at the same time.